Alger County, Michigan

 Alger County (/ˌældʒɚ/ AL-jər) is a county in the Upper Peninsula of the U.S. state of Michigan.
 As of the 2020 Census, the population was 8,842.
-Its county seat is Munising.
-The Pictured Rocks National Lakeshore is located within the county.
+It is the state's second-largest county by area, including the waters of Lake Superior.
+The county seat is Munising.
+Alger County is home to Pictured Rocks National Lakeshore, which features rock formations, waterfalls, and sand dunes along the shore of Lake Superior.
+Much of the county is also part of the Hiawatha National Forest.

 History

 Alger County was detached from Schoolcraft County, set off and organized in 1885.

 The county was named for lumber baron Russell Alexander Alger, who was elected as a Michigan Governor, and US Senator, and appointed as US Secretary of War during the William McKinley Presidential administration.
 See also, List of Michigan county name etymologies, List of Michigan counties, and List of abolished U.S. counties.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 5048 sqmi, of which 915 sqmi is land and 4133 sqmi (82%) is water.
 It is the second-largest county in Michigan by total area, mainly because of Lake Superior on the north side of the county.